BorFour/wave-function-collapse-godot/README.md

 # wave-function-collapase-godot
-First attempt to implement the Wafe Function Collapse algorithm, using Godot 4
+First attempt to implement the Wave Function Collapse algorithm, using Godot 4.